Contrastive Learning for Many-to-many Multilingual Neural Machine Translation: Abstract

 \section{Abstract}

 Existing multilingual machine translation approaches mainly focus on English-centric directions, while the non-English directions still lag behind.
 In this work, we aim to build a many-to-many translation system with an emphasis on the quality of non-English language directions.
 Our intuition is based on the hypothesis that a universal cross-language representation leads to better multilingual translation performance.
-To this end, we propose \method, a training method to obtain a single unified multilingual translation model. \method is empowered by two techniques: \begin{inparaenum}[\it a)] \item a contrastive learning scheme to close the gap among representations of different languages, and \item data augmentation on both multiple parallel and monolingual data to further align token representations. \end{inparaenum} For English-centric directions, \method achieves competitive or even better performance than a strong pre-trained model mBART on tens of WMT benchmarks.
-For non-English directions, \method achieves an improvement of average 10+ BLEU compared with the multilingual baseline~\footnote{All codes, data and models are released on https://github.com/PANXiao1994/mCOLT}.
+To this end, we propose \method, a training method to obtain a single unified multilingual translation model. \method is empowered by two techniques: \begin{inparaenum}[\it a)] \item a contrastive learning scheme to close the gap among representations of different languages, and \item data augmentation on both multiple parallel and monolingual data to further align token representations. \end{inparaenum} For English-centric directions, \method outperforms existing best unified model and achieves competitive or even better performance than the pre-trained and fine-tuned model mBART on tens of WMT's translation directions.
+For non-English directions, \method achieves an improvement of average 10+ BLEU compared with the multilingual Transformer baseline.
+Code, data and trained models are available at \url{https://github.com/PANXiao1994/mRASP2}.